ShaunCurtis/CEC.Blazor/Building a Database Application in Blazor - Part 2.md

 ```

 ### Wrap Up
-This article demonstrates how to abstract the data and controller tiers in a project and build them into a reuseable library.
+This article demonstrates how to abstract the data and controller tier code into a reuseable library.

 Some key points to note:
 1. Aysnc code is used wherever possible.
 The data access functions are all async.
-2. The use of generics to make much of the boilerplating possible.
-Whilst generics do create complexity, they are well worth the effort.
+2. Generics make much of the boilerplating possible.
+They create complexity, but are worth the effort.
 3. The use of Interfaces for Dependancy Injection and UI boilerplating.

 The next section looks at the Presentation Layer / UI framework.